nikitalita/NuMicro-8051-prog/README.md

 Just run `make` in the bootloader directory

 ### Usage:
-Program it as an LDROM with the icp tools below.
+Program it as an LDROM with the icp tools above.
 Then, you can use either the standard Nuvoton ISP tools or nuvoispy to program the APROM.

 ## Credits: